URAKOLOUY5/SourceMaps/README.md

 ## Assets
-Asset's for some maps if you want make you own map based on my maps
+Asset needed if you want to edit and develop maps based on mine.
+This brunch contains assets distributed by folders.

 #### My maps for games: